SuperYoungWee/discordneutron/README.md

     .wordmark-2iDDfm path {fill: #fff;}

 # Changelog

+### Version 1.7.0
+updated version for the last discord update

 ### Version 1.6.0
 * fixed "is typing" bar that was overlaping with chat bar